WebCimes/webcimes-select/README.md

 	...
 ```

-Or with JS bundlers (like Webpack) you can call directly the module :
+Or with JS bundlers (like Webpack or Vite) you can call directly the module :
 ```javascript
 import { WebcimesSelect } from "webcimes-select";
 ```